 Become aware of your negotiation style and discover how to capitalize on strengths while mitigating weaknesses

 Negotiators rarely get a second chance at the same negotiation and often receive little or no feedback on the efficacy of their performance.
-The English language program Negotiation Mastery (NEGa) helps executives improve their conceptual understanding of the negotiation process with an intellectual framework to organize these interactions.
+Negotiation Mastery (NEGa) helps executives improve their con ceptual understanding of the negotiation process with an intellectual framework to organize these interactions.
 Participants will learn the art of negotiation and value creation by using new concepts tailored to different types of deals.
-They will become aware of their particular negotiation style and discover how to capitalize on their strengths while mitigating their weaknesses.
+They will become aware of their particular nego tiation style and discover how to capitalize on their strengths while mitigating their weaknesses.

-This program has been designed for accomplished professionals working for first-class companies who need to conduct negotiations within their organizations as well as with outside parties.
+This program has been designed for accomplished professionals working for first-class companies who frequently conduct negotiations within the firm as well as with outside parties.

-As a German language alternative program we recommend “Professionelles Verhandeln” (PV) oder "Verhandlungsführung - Intensivseminar" (IV); and a program that builds on the obtained knowledge and stresses on the negotiator himself would be “High Impact Negotiator” (NEGb).
+As a German language alternative program we recommend “Professionelles Verhandeln” (PV) oder "Verhandlungsführung - Intensivseminar" (IV); and a program that builds on the obtained knowledge and stresses on the negotiator himself would be “Negotiation Excellence” (NEGb).

-Senior or mid-level executives who wish to gain a boost in their negotiation skills.
+Senior or mid-level executives who wish to gain an additional boost in their negotiation skills.
 Past participants include division/department heads and vice presidents of large multinational companies who deal with complex negotiation challenges, as well as partners of professional services firms and heads of regional or country units.

 - enhance conceptual, strategic, and practical understanding of effective bargaining situations